Writing is soul craft—

 I also help people and organizations develop content that moves and inspires.

 I’ve got varied and extensive experience that falls into four main categories:

 Animals and Nature

-As a staff writer and freelance writer for the Humane Society of the United states, I’ve learned LOADS about animals and the challenges they face.
+As a former staff writer and current freelance writer for the Humane Society of the United states, I’ve learned loads about animals and the challenges they face.
 I’m passionate about animal welfare.
 As a science buff, I’m interested in the writing of philosopher-scientists (such as David Abram), and the intersections of animals, the human animal, and nature.

 Animal welfare also heavily overlaps with one of my other areas of interest: Social Justice.
 Here’s an article I wrote that shows how.

 Health and Science

 My professional roots are in scholarly publishing; specifically in areas of psychology including cognition, developmental psychology, neuropsychology, and broader topics in science.
 I’ve had the privilege of acting as an acquisitions and developmental editor at both Psychology Press and the National Academy Press (the publishing arm of the National Academy of Sciences), where I worked with an assortment of stellar authors and science luminaries.

 I also spent many years handling communications for a foundation that works with the military’s extensive health and medical programs around the world.
 I had to translate the work of scientists and clinicians for a general audience.
 This—combined with spending lots of time in physical therapy as a result of some martial arts injuries—got me especially interested in how the body works, so I went to school to become a massage therapist.
 I also earned certifications in plant-based nutrition and personal training.
 Eventually, I went on to teach detailed anatomy and physiology, kinesiology, clinical massage application, and communications and ethics for health professionals.